Understanding off-road suspension can be a bit intimidating, owing to the plethora of design choices for various applications.

 A 4×4’s solid axle should ideally move in a vertical direction while putting down the power.

-There shouldn’t exist any kind of axle wrap, lateral, or fore-and-aft movements, as these could affect the handling and durability.
+There shouldn’t be any kind of axle wrap, lateral, or fore-and-aft movements, as these could affect the handling and durability.

 Because of its design and arrangement, a leaf spring system controls both lateral and sideways axle movements quite effectively.